 I Think, Therefore I am Irrelevant

 It’s quite beautiful, in a strange way.
-One day people will stop speaking your name.
-One day nothing you ever did will be of any detectable significance.
-One day the Earth will crash into The Sun.
-At some point, the existence of this entire race of talking apes along with the rock to which we cling will be of no more significance than TOWIE.
+One day nobody will say your name.
+One day nothing you ever did will matter.
+One day this entire race of talking apes along with the rock to which we cling will be of no more significance than TOWIE.

 “Oh but you can’t really believe that?”
 I get asked.
 A lot.